nat-n/poethepoet/README.rst

 * make the cli more friendly with colors and supportive helpful messages
 * support running tasks outside of poetry's virtualenv (or in another?)
-* support declaring specific arguments for a task
+* support "script" tasks defined as references to python functions
 * test better
 * task composition/aliases
 * validate tool.poe config in toml
+* maybe support declaring specific arguments for a task
 * maybe try work well without poetry too

 Licence